dehun/chaos_vs_order/pages/Abandoned Tribes mutant laboratory - onderzoek.md

 				- I have broken all mirrors, they use them as doors
 				- I can hear screams from the upstairs
 				- I am running out of food and water
-				- I will never see the sun again
+				- I will never see the sun again - I can as well explore this book, the curse will take my life, but I will be dead anyway
+				- Book describes ways to kill the dragon, it's written by [[Walter LaBlanc]], it contains the usual curse Walters likes to put on the books
+				-
-	- 6th level - sleeping corrupted Iron Claw, the ultimate weapon, entrance is huge gate closed by unbreakable magic
+	- 6th level - sleeping [[corrupted Iron Claw]], the ultimate weapon, entrance is huge gate closed by unbreakable magic
 		- contains book about dragons
 		- experiment went wrong, Corrupted Iron Claw is uncontrollable beast that only wants to kill
 		- it's sleeping and chained, chains got rusty from time